securityfirst/championscurriculum/education.md

 * What tools and resources do we use for user education?
 Why?
 Which tools are the most useful?
 Which does are the most up-to-date?
 * What tools and resources do we not currently have that would help us in user education?
 * How long do we take to deliver user education?
-* What have been our positive / negative experiences when delivering user education?
+* What have been our positive/negative experiences when delivering user education?
 * How do we measure success or failure in user education?
 * What methods help us increase success in user education?
 * How do we measure success or failure in implementation?